 These juniors have different opportunities than those who go abroad.
 Many will be able to move into positions of leadership in campus initiatives and organizations.
 Depending on your field, you may want to encourage your advisees to take advantage of opportunities like internships and off-campus programs (e.g. CPC exchange programs in the consortium, Washington, D.C.).

 - Welcome your advisees back.
 If your department has special meetings with majors, make sure that your advisees know about it and feel welcome – connecting with peers is an important academic and social experience for recently declared majors.

 - Encourage juniors to consider the leadership opportunities that are available to them in campus activities, within your academic department, and in clubs or student groups related to your academic discipline.

 - October is advising month and, although juniors no longer need to have an Alternate PIN for Course Request Period, you should encourage them to sit down with you to discuss whether they are meeting their degree requirements and how to plan the remaining courses for their major.

 - If they haven’t printed off a “degree evaluation” since last semester, ask them to bring that document to their appointment.

-- Remember to review progress both in the major AND in fulfilling other requirements – particularly the completion of requisite language courses, lab sciences, and PE classes.
+- Remember to review progress both in the major AND in fulfilling other requirements – particularly the completion of requisite language courses and lab sciences.